nicolaayan/EpiserverCmsAudit/README.md

 dotnet add package N1990.Episerver.Cms.Audit
 ```

-Configure services during startup (without this, you will not see module under Add-ons in the UI)
+Configure services and routing during startup (without this, you will not see module under Add-ons in the UI)
 ```csharp
 public class Startup
 {